 Develop healthy technology practices for better human connection

-During this podcast Paul and Amy talk a great deal about the importance of a work life balance, putting the right boundaries in place and establishing the core purpose of your firm.
+During the podcast, Paul and Amy talk a great deal about the importance of a work/life balance, putting the right boundaries in place and establishing the core purpose of your firm.

-A clear sense of purpose will bring clarity and alignement to everyone in your firm.
+A clear sense of purpose will bring clarity and alignment to everyone in your firm.

 Being a successful firm isn’t just about delivering your products or services to your clients for a profit – it’s about having a deeper meaning that connects with your clients, your employees and other stakeholders.

-Click the link below to discover to importance to your firm of establishiing your core purpose, your firms fundamental reason for being, and how this will give your firm a sense of direction.
+Click the link below to discover the importance to your firm of establishing your core purpose, your firm's fundamental reason for being, and how this will give your firm a sense of direction.

 Integrative Advisory Services: Expanding Your Accounting Services Beyond the Cloud

-This book shows financial advisors how to take on more of an advisory role and become a critical component of their client's success.
+This book shows financial advisors how to take on more of an advisory role and become a critical component of a client's success.